OpenDAoC/OpenDAoC-Core/README.md

 * The `opendaoc` user must have sufficient privileges.
 * A database must exist called `opendaoc`.

-_**NOTE:** If you set values (user ID, user password, and database name) contrary to those specified here, the build will fail.
+**NOTE:** If you set values (user ID, user password, and database name) contrary to those specified here, the build will fail.

 1. `sudo mysql -u root` <!-- This allows you to access the MariaDB client-->
 2. `CREATE DATABASE opendaoc;` <!-- The DB **MUST** be named "opendaoc" -->
 3. `SHOW DATABASES;`</li> <!-- Verify that the DB exists -->
 4. `CREATE USER 'opendaoc'@localhost IDENTIFIED BY 'opendaoc';` <!-- Both username and password must be "opendaoc" -->
 5. `SELECT User FROM mysql.user;` <!-- This lists all existing users -->
-6. To grant all privileges **for all databases** to the _opendaoc_ user, use the following command: `GRANT ALL PRIVILEGES ON *.* TO 'opendaoc'@localhost IDENTIFIED BY 'opendaoc';` <!-- The 'opendaoc' user may exercise ALL privileges on ALL of your databases [RISKY] -->
+6. To grant all privileges **for all databases** to the _opendaoc_ user, use the following command: `GRANT ALL PRIVILEGES ON *.* TO 'opendaoc'@localhost;` <!-- The 'opendaoc' user may exercise ALL privileges on ALL of your databases [RISKY] -->
 7. To grant all privileges **only to the _opendaoc_ DB**, use this command: `GRANT ALL PRIVILEGES ON opendaoc.* TO 'opendaoc'@localhost;` <!-- The 'opendaoc' user may only modify the 'opendaoc' DB -->
 8. `FLUSH PRIVILEGES;` <!-- Refreshes the privilege changes -->
 9. `SHOW GRANTS FOR 'opendaoc'@localhost;` <!-- This lists all privileges granted to the `opendaoc` user -->